 In a documentary, du Maurier mentions that King’s General was optioned, but the film was never made.
 Her works have frequently been adapted for stage and screen and she wrote the script for the stage version of Rebecca herself.

 Yes that’s right.
 Writing a play-script was nothing new to her—she grew up in the theatre.
 Many of her novels, The Parasites in particular, have a vivid sense of setting, you can really picture where the characters are in the scene.
 Du Maurier is fascinated by houses and places, almost like a theatre set.
 This is part of why Hitchcock liked her.
 Not only for suspense and atmosphere, but also the strength of visual setting in her works.

-Hitchcock’s relationship with du Maurier’s works—much like his relationship with women in general—is that he pretends she wasn’t a great influence on him.
+Hitchcock’s relationship with Daphne du Maurier’s books—much like his relationship with women in general—is that he pretends she wasn’t a great influence on him.
 But she was.
 She taught him about suspense.
 She’s a great plotter, good at cliff-hangers and unexpected endings.

 Ultimately, du Maurier didn’t like Hitchcock’s take on Jamaica Inn.
 But she did like his adaptation of Rebecca.
 As with Jamaica Inn, he had to make changes in line with The Hays Code, the motion picture production code.
 You couldn’t have a hero get away with murder in films of that period.
 This is why Max de Winter has to push Rebecca.
 She bangs her head and is ‘accidentally’ killed, whereas in the book, she’s very clearly murdered and this is crucial to the plot.

 “Hitchcock pretends du Maurier wasn’t a great influence on him.
 But she was.
 She taught him about suspense”